GayathriSF4912/boldsign-esignature-skills/README.md

-# BoldSign eSignature Skills for Claude
+# BoldSign eSignature Skills

-A Claude skill for generating BoldSign eSignature integration guidance and code scaffolding for .NET, Node.js, Python, and PHP.
+A skill for generating BoldSign eSignature integration guidance and code scaffolding for .NET, Node.js, Python, and PHP.

 This repository packages the `BoldSign/` skill folder with the root `SKILL.md` entrypoint and stack- and workflow-specific reference files.